Philip-robinson/flask-test/README.md

 the directory __templates__ is where template files are expected to be found

-There are two in this is a fairly standard style of template using {{field}}
+There are two in this project, one for each of the displayed pages.
-and {% some code %} style of modifying the code.

-There are two templates __templates/index.html__ is for the home page and looks
+For the home page we have __templates/index.html__ which looks like:
-like:
 ```
 <html>
     <head>